Abelian varieties over finite fields with commutative endomorphism algebra: theory and algorithms: Introduction

 \section{Introduction}

 In order to classify abelian varieties over a finite field up to isomorphism one needs a way to represent them.
-However, representing abelian varieties over fields of positive characteristic is notoriously hard, since describing them with equations becomes impractical already in dimension two.
-As a first step, one can consider the classification and representation problem up to isogeny; an isogeny is a surjective homomorphism with finite kernel.
-Over finite fields, this problem has been completely solved by Honda-Tate theory in terms of the characteristic polynomial of the Frobenius endomorphism of the abelian variety.
+This is a notoriously hard problem.
+Indeed, representing abelian varieties over any field with equations becomes impractical already in dimension two.
+As a first step, one can consider the classification and representation problem up to isogeny.
+Over finite fields, this problem has been completely solved by Honda-Tate theory in terms of the characteristic polynomial of the Frobenius endomorphism of the abelian variety, see~\cite{Tate66,Honda68}.
 The isogeny classes can also be computed effectively, see e.g.~\cite{DupuyKedlayaRoeVincent2020}.
 In this article we consider the representation and classification problem up to isomorphism for any fixed isogeny class of abelian varieties over finite fields with commutative endomorphism algebra.

 To state our results we now introduce some notation.
 Fix a prime power $q=p^a$ and let~$\pi$ be the Frobenius endomorphism of an abelian variety $X$ with commutative endomorphism algebra, defined over the finite field $\F_q$.
 Note that the condition of the endomorphism algebra being commutative is equivalent to the condition that the characteristic polynomial of the Frobenius endomorphism is square-free.
 Let $\mathcal{A}_{\pi}$ be the category of abelian varieties isogenous to $X$.
 Morphisms in this category will be homomorphisms defined over $\F_q$.